jayzziebone/git-practice/README.md

 - git log: Show the history ("aka log") of the project commits
 - git show <commit_id>: Show a single commit
 - git diff: Show the difference between commits, the working directory, and the staging area
+- git diff <branch_name>: Show the difference between <branch_name> and the working directory
 - git checkout: Check out a branch (Update HEAD and apply changes to working directory)
 - git checkout <branch_name>: Check out (switch to) branch_name.
 Check out branch (update HEAD and apply changes to working directory)
 - git chechout -b <new_branch_name>: Create branch and check it out
 - git branch: List of branches
 - git branch -c <branch_name>: Create a branch
 - git merge: Merge changes from different branches
+- git merge <branch_name> : Merge the master (or current branch) with the <branch_name>
+- git merge --abort: Abort a merge when there is a conflict
 - git stash: Stash (save) changes from working directory
 - git stash list: List stashes
 - git stash pop: Apply stashed changes to working directory